 - Improved Data Quality

-WashU uses a data intelligence platform called Collibra to support the University’s data governance efforts.
+WashU uses a data intelligence platform called Collibra to support data governance efforts.
 Collibra contains business terms, report catalog and many data artifacts.
 Collibra also assists data stewards and data coordinators by streamlining and organizing responsibilities, establishing workflows for decision making.
-For more information visit our Collibra Data Governance Overview page.
+For more information, visit our Collibra webpage.

 Personnel and Policies

-WashU owns all university data, the Data Governance Office (DGO) provides the leadership and collaborative efforts to determine the community’s data-related responsibilities.
+WashU owns all University Data, the Office of Data Governance (ODG) provides leadership and collaborative efforts to determine the University Community’s data-related responsibilities.

-- Empowers leadership to advise the university community regarding procedures for the effective management and protection of the data consistent with the needs of the university.
+- Empowers leadership to advise the University Community regarding procedures for effective management and protection of data consistent with the needs of the University.

 - Recommends data-related standards and protocols

-The Data Governance Office (DGO) will lead this strategic effort, while our Data Stewardship community, who are most familiar with a specific data domain will be actively engaged.
+The Office of Data Governance (ODG) leads the strategic effort, while our Data Stewardship, who are most familiar with a specific data domain will be actively engaged.

-Data Stewards and Data Coordinators meet monthly with the DGO to discuss topics surrounding WashU’s data, business term proposals, workflow processes, data governance best practices, and Collibra training.
+Data Stewards and Data Coordinators meet monthly with the Office of Data Governance (ODG) to discuss topics surrounding WashU’s data, business term maturity, workflow processes, data governance best practices, and Collibra training.

-In order for a data governance program to be successful it must be a shared responsibility across business functions, information technology, and anyone who interacts with data.
+In order for data governance to be successful, Data Stewardship must be a shared responsibility across business functions, information technology, and everyone who interacts with Institutional Data.

-For additional questions and information regarding Data Governance please contact us at: firstname.lastname@example.org
+For additional questions and information regarding WashU’s Office of Data Governance Program, please contact our team at: firstname.lastname@example.org